 Skin allergies & a raw diet: I am so stoked to report that my BFF Laura finally took a leap of faith and started feeding her Golden pup Lucy a raw diet!

-We’ve been friends for a few years now and have a lot in common, but one thing that we didn’t see eye to eye on for the longest time was raw feeding.
+We’ve been friends for a few years now and have a lot in common.
+However, one thing that we didn’t see eye to eye on for the longest time was raw feeding.

-That was back in our kibble feeding days, and how they magically disappeared once he started eating raw meat, so I kept nagging and nagging and nagging…and nagging to give raw a try, just for a few weeks to see if it made any sort of difference.
+That was back in our kibble feeding days, and then they magically disappeared once he started eating raw dog food.
+That’s why I kept nagging and nagging and nagging to give raw a try, just for a few weeks to see if it made any sort of difference.

 Long story short – the raw diet worked after just 2 weeks (!) as you can see in the picture below.
 All the redness and soreness has completely vanished:

 Start with a pre-made, raw diet such as Petco’s Instinct raw dog food to ease yourself into the new concept of feeding.
 Once you’re comfortable with it, you can graduate to putting your own raw meals together yourself.

-Laura ended up following my advice and is currently in stage 1 of feeding Lucy a raw diet – she’s been purchasing Instinct’s raw beef recipe at Petco and will be feeding it for a few more weeks before putting her own raw meals together.
+Laura ended up following my advice and is currently in stage 1 of feeding Lucy a raw diet.
+She’s been purchasing Instinct’s raw beef recipe at Petco and will be feeding it for a few more weeks before putting her own raw meals together.

-Buzz was just as uncomfortable as Lucy was when he had his recurring ear infections, and I remember how exhausting it was on my part to treat them and worry about his poor ears.
+Buzz was just as uncomfortable as Lucy was when he had his recurring ear infections.
+I also remember how exhausting it was on my part to treat them and worry about his poor ears.